guacsec/guac/docs/Compose.md

 graphQL server in isolation.

 However, that's just one component of GUAC!
-In order to get the most value out of GUAC (for example, augmenting documents with aditional data), we need to take advantage of the additional components of GUAC!
+In order to get the most value out of GUAC (for example, augmenting documents with additional data), we need to take advantage of the additional components of GUAC!

-The full GUAC component deployment is a set of asynchronous services that combine to form a robust and scaleable pipeline.
-This is represented by the area in green in the diagrom below.
+The full GUAC component deployment is a set of asynchronous services that combine to form a robust and scalable pipeline.
+This is represented by the area in green in the diagram below.
 In some of our [demos](demos/), you may have seen these components work in concert!
 This document explains a little more of what goes on behind the hood!